dgroch/dgroch.github.io/_summaries/2019-10-12-The-22-immutable-laws.md

 You can't change a mind once it is made up.
 The single most wasteful thing you can do in marketing is try to change a mind.

-You have to blast your way into a persons mind; you can't worm your way in then slowly build up a favourable impression.
+You have to blast your way into a persons mind; you can't worm your way in then slowly build up a favorable impression.

 The reason you have to blast instead of worm is that people rarely, if ever, change their minds.